Logo Silver Travellers

 Town hall

-What you should not miss during your city break to Malaga
+What not to miss on your city break to Malaga

-Whether you explore the city on foot or by bike, the following sights should not be missing from your visit:
+Whether you explore the city on foot, cycling or by segway, the following should not be missing from your visit:

 Alcazaba

 The 11th-century Alcazaba is one of Malaga’s top attractions and an absolute must-see during your stay in this fine city.
-Alcazaba is derived from the Arabic word al-qasbah meaning (more or less) citadel.
+Alcazaba comes from the Arabic word al-qasbah meaning (more or less) citadel.
 This ancient, best-preserved Moorish citadel in the whole of Spain, is set against a hillside in the middle of the city.
 A little higher up the hill is Gibralfaro Castle.
-From here, the citadel has been defended against multiple invaders throughout its eventful history.
+From here, the citadel was defended against multiple invaders throughout its eventful history.

-What makes the citadel worth a visit is not only its interesting history.
-It is mainly the architectural beauty of the complex and its rich Moorish ornamentation.
-It is reminiscent of the architecture of the Alhambra in Granada because of the play of light and the beautiful, watery patios.
-The use of parts of the nearby Roman Theatre, such as some fine columns, is stunning, too.
+What makes the citadel worth a visit is not only its fascinating history but also the architectural beauty of the complex and its rich Moorish ornamentation.
+It is reminiscent of the architecture of the Alhambra in Granada because of the play of light and the beautiful patios with fountains.
+The use of parts of the nearby Roman Theatre, such as some fine columns, also make it beautiful.

 Inside the citadel, visit the former Moorish palaces, including the Palacio Nazari.
-In addition, stroll through the gardens and along the high fortress walls.
-You will then get great views of the city’s historic centre, the port, the bay and the mountainous surroundings.
+In addition, stroll through the gardens and along the high ramparts.
+You will definitely get great views of the city’s historic centre, the port, the bay and the mountainous surroundings.

 Citadel